sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

     Enabled orderdirections: short, long, both.

     double pointsAway:
-    How far is originally the pending long position from the ask price or the pending short position from the bid price.
+    How far is originally the long pending order from the ask price or the short pending order from the bid price.
     0.1 is 1 pip.

     double takeProfit: